CreativeInquiry/PEmbroider/API.md

 ### `void strokeSpacing(float d)`
 ```
-Changes the spacing between stroke lines: a.k.a sparsity or anti-density
+Changes the spacing between stroke lines: a.k.a sparsity or inverse-density
 ```
 |parameter|description|
 |---|---|